qmul-ceg/eldbdocs/docs/Data_Core.md

 # CORE
 The `CORE` table is the central table of the database, holding the details of all patients registered with a NEL GP Practice on the run date.

-##CORE Table
+## CORE Table: `CORE`
-*Regular registration with a start date prior to the run date and an end date NULL or after the run date, at a currently active GP Practice, excluding patients with Date of Death \>= run date or with a record indicating patient has died, or is identifiable*[^1] *by patient's name as a Dummy/Test patient, or aged \>= 120 years.*
+Regular registration with a start date prior to the run date and an end date NULL or after the run date, at a currently active GP Practice, excluding patients with Date of Death \>= run date or with a record indicating patient has died, or is identifiable*[^1] *by patient's name as a Dummy/Test patient, or aged \>= 120 years.

 fieldname      | description
 ----------     |------------